Is an Online Degree Worth It?

-- Online programs are worth it, depending on the student's circumstances.
+- Online programs are absolutely worth it, depending on the student's circumstances.

-- In general, online programs are not easier than on-campus programs.
+- Contrary to popular belief, online programs are not easier than on-campus programs.

 - Online programs aren't necessarily more affordable, but they can be.

-- Online degrees are widely respected by employers.
+- Just like degrees earned on campus, online degrees are widely respected by employers.

 While, personally, I have never liked the term "online degree," it is commonly used to describe a college degree that is earned through online courses and programs rather than by attending on-campus classes.